 “I don’t want to see religious bigotry in any form…. it would disturb me if there was a wedding between the religious fundamentalists and the political right.
 The hard right has no interest in religion except to manipulate it.” [emphasis mine]

-And that they have.
-They’ve been doing it for decades.
+And that they have been manipulating it.
+They’ve been doing it for decades, and the church has been incredibly docile.

 Granted, an argument could be made that the whole of the Christian faith shouldn’t be judged by looking at one subset of the faith, even if that subset does represent the largest and most influential religious group in the country.
 Everything’s not about white evangelicals, right?
 Sure, I’ll give you that.
 But shouldn’t the “Spirit of Truth” impact these people as well?
 Shouldn’t the “Spirit of Truth” have made it clear centuries ago that popes aren’t perfect, or that violently invading Muslim territories to regain control for the Church was cruel and immoral?